parsaeisa/Notes/Software engineering/load_balancing.md

 # Load balancing

+In this document we are going to talk about one of the main components of software engineering, load-balancers.

+Load-balancers are sometime the main solution for high-availability for finding most suitable node ( e.g. database instance)

 ## Switching solution

 Consider there is a broker in your microservice.
 More than one microservice is relying on this broker and one of them has higher priority (in busniess logic) than your services (call this service B).